zhang-yubo/pheonix-project/README.md

 Upload Ground.ino to the Moteino on the ground.
 Upload Mega.ino to the Arduino Mega on the ground.

+NOTE: This software currently needs version 1.4.0 of the RFM69 library in order to compile.

 This set sends one message from Rocket at a time, but can handle different data struct formats.
 Different messages can be requested by inputting a command to Mega, which will be sent to Rocket.

 ## combinedMessages